 Now suppose that your number gets flagged.
-If you are lucky, one of your prospects might reluctantly answer and tell you that your caller ID is showing up as a "spam" or "spam risk".
-But how often do you answer a spam call to tell them that it’s flagged as spam?
-You have to put a process in place to prevent getting flagged in the first place.
+If you are lucky, one of your prospects might reluctantly answer and tell you that your caller ID is showing up as a "spam" or "spam risk.”
+But how often do you answer a spam call to tell them it’s flagged as spam?
+You must put a process in place to prevent getting flagged in the first place.
+You should also understand why your calls are being flagged in the first place.

-Why do my calls show up as spam?
+Why do my calls likely show up as suspected spam, spam risk, or spam?

 There are two primary ways that your numbers are flagged.
-The first is from the end-user who uses spam blocking technology on their smartphone to block your calls.
-The second happens on the carrier level.
+The first is from the end-user who uses spam-blocking technology on their smartphone to block spam calls.
+The second happens on the phone carrier level.

-It is unlikely that a single lead blocking your phone number using a spam blocker will flag your outbound numbers, but if there are too many, it could permeate through the application database.
+It is unlikely that a single prospect blocking your phone number using a spam blocker will flag your outbound numbers.
+However, if too many outbound phone calls originate from your phone number in an hour or day, it can get flagged by various phone carriers such as ATT, Verizon, or T-Mobile.
 If there are too many flags, your phone numbers will show as spam.

 Carriers are also monitoring caller activity.
-If your local phone number is making more than ten calls per minute, or 100 calls per day, the phone carrier will likely associate that number with robocalling.
-And, you guessed it, the phone carrier will label your number as spam, and this will impact your contact rates.
+If your local phone number makes more than ten calls per minute or 100 daily, the phone carrier will likely associate that number with robocalling.
+And, you guessed it, the phone carrier will label your number as spam, impacting your contact rates.

 Use Multiple Outbound Numbers

-If you have a large sales team calling in to a large geographic area, make sure you have the appropriate volume of local numbers.
-For example, it’s advisable not to have a team of ten agents all using the same local phone number for your outreach attempts, as a carrier will quickly flag that number as spam.
+If you have a large sales team calling into a large geographic area, make sure you have the appropriate volume of local numbers.
+For example, it’s advisable not to have a group of ten call center agents using the same local phone number for your outreach call attempts, as carriers will quickly flag that number as spam.

-Periodically rest your numbers, and the same is true if a phone number is flagged as spam.
+Periodically rest your numbers; the same is true if a phone number is flagged as spam.
 As soon as you confirm it is flagged, remove it from your outbound rotation.

 Set Your Caller ID

 Ask your phone provider to update your CNAM (the Caller ID) to your business name if possible.
-Try placing test calls on various carriers to see which may have flagged you as spam likely.
+Try placing test calls on various carriers to see which may have flagged you as spam.

 Register Your Numbers

-Lastly, consider registering your phone numbers through major analytics organizations.
-This move lets the carriers know that you are a legitimate business trying to contact those who use that phone carrier.
+Lastly, consider adding your phone numbers to a call registry through major analytics organizations and your telco carrier like Twilio.
+This move lets the phone carriers know that you are a legitimate business trying to contact those who use that phone carrier.
 Importantly, this is not a whitelist, and your phone numbers can still get flagged as spam.
 It is also important to note that there is no guarantee that your spam flag will get lifted even if you submit a request.

 T-Mobile (via First Orion)